WKOF

-WTVH (channel 5) is a television station in Syracuse, New York, United States, affiliated with CBS.
-It is the only station whose broadcast license continues to be owned by Granite Broadcasting, a moribund company (controlled by Greenwich, Connecticut–based hedge fund Silver Point Capital) that sold most of its remaining assets in 2014 and 2018.
-Certain services are provided under a local marketing agreement (LMA) by Sinclair Broadcast Group, owner of WSTM-TV (channel 3), a dual affiliate of NBC and The CW.
-The two stations share studios on James Street/NY 290 in the Near Northeast section of Syracuse; WTVH's transmitter is located in the town of Onondaga.
+WKOF (channel 15), branded CBS5, is a television station in Syracuse, New York, United States, affiliated with CBS.
+It is owned by Sinclair Broadcast Group alongside WSTM-TV (channel 3), an affiliate of NBC and The CW.
+The two stations, collectively branded as CNYCentral, share studios on James Street northeast of downtown Syracuse; WKOF's transmitter is located near Sentinel Heights in the town of Onondaga.
+Prior to December 1, 2025, CBS programming in Syracuse was supplied by WTVH (channel 5), which is owned by Deerfield Media and operated by Sinclair.